- Car Rentals

 Chikmagalur or Chikkamagaluru is a scenic hill town situated at the foothills of Mulliyangiri range with an altitude of 3,400 feet.
 It is one of the best hill stations in Karnataka and among the most famous tourist places near Bangalore.

 Chikmagalur is famous for its serene environment, lush green forests and tall mountains.
-Baba Budangiri, Hirekolale Lake, Mulliyangiri, Ayyanakere Lake, Manikyadhara Falls, Horanadu and Kemmanagundi are among the must include places in Chikmagalur Tour Packages.
+Baba Budangiri, Hirekolale Lake, Mulliyangiri, Ayyanakere Lake, Manikyadhara Falls, Horanadu and Kemmanagundi are among the must include places in Chikmagalur Holiday Packages.

 Chikkamagaluru is also famous for coffee and is known as the Coffee Land of Karnataka.
 It is the place where coffee was cultivated for the first time in India.
 The climate of Chikmagalur is pleasant all year round but the best time to visit the place is from the months of September till March.
 Explore our Chikmagalur Travel Guide for complete details on the mighty hill station.
-Chikmagalur can also be visited along with Coorg tour packages.
+Chikmagalur can also be visited along with Coorg packages.

 Distance from Mangalore: 148 Kms